jup-ag/space-station/docs/2-apis/2-payments-api.md

 # Payments API: Convert any token to USDC

 Jupiter supports the payments use case.
 You can use Jupiter + SolanaPay to pay for anything with any SPL token.
 With this, you can specify an exact output token amount.
+So, this doesn't just support output token to USDC only.

 ## Use Case